SkyWars/SkyWars/docs/bukkitdev-main.md

 ![SkyWars](http://dabo.guru/logo/SkyWars.png)

+### No longer updated

+SkyWars is no longer receiving updates and support.
+The project was fun while it lasted, but it is no longer.
+If you wish to take over SkyWars, please contact me at daboross@daboross.net.

 ## Update warning!

 SkyWars v2.0.0 will fail to start on any craftbukkit version below 1.7.8.
 If you need to use an earlier version of Minecraft, please download SkyWars v1.4.4 instead.